GreffMASTER/3ds2gbxml/README.md

 # 3ds2gbxml
 Convert .3ds model files to GBXML visual and surface model files.

 This is a very experimental tool for converting .3ds model files to GBX XML files that can be used to create Solid.Gbx by using the template provided in the repository.
+Created for TrackMania 1.0, but technically works in TMO, TMS and even TMN.
 Requires Python3 and NumPy.

 From "HowTo.txt":